 Kathak Dancer and Choreographer

 Sanchita grew up in India and began Kathak dance at 5 years of age.
 A disciple of India’s most celebrated Kathak Guru and Maestro of the present age Padma Shri Guru Shovana Narayan, she is an active part of her Guru’s Asavari Institute repertoire.
-Her training in her early years was with Guru Teerath Ajmani and Guru Ved Vyas.
+Her training in her early years was with Guru Teerath Ajmani and Late Guru Ved Vyas.

 Sanchita quickly gained prominence, winning dance contests at District and State level and receiving nominations to perform at prestigious events such as the South Asian Association for Regional Cooperation (SAARC) and Asia Sammelan.